Moscow orders unvaccinated over-60s to stay home for 4 months

 "The most terrible figure is that we had 1,854 beds prepared, today there are no more free beds available.
 Of course, we will free as many beds as we can, we'll look for options.
 But at the moment there are no beds available, and this raises serious concerns," Klychkov said during a live broadcast on Instagram.

 Russia's efforts to reduce transmission have been seriously hampered by a lackluster vaccination program.
-Just 31% of the population is fully vaccinated, in a country where four domestic vaccines are available.
+Just around 30% of the population is fully vaccinated, in a country where four domestic vaccines are available.

 Russia has a high rate of vaccine skepticism, according to multiple surveys.
 An Ipsos poll in May found that the vaccination intent among unvaccinated people in 15 countries was lowest in Russia (41%) and the United States (46%).
 And a study published in September by Levada-Center showed 52% of Russians were not ready to get the shot.